photoprism/photoprism-docs/docs/developer-guide/metadata/colors.md

 ## Color Profiles

-[sRGB](https://en.wikipedia.org/wiki/SRGB) is the standard color space used for generating thumbnails.
-An [ICC color profile](../media/colors.md#icc-profiles) for wide-gamut displays can optionally be embedded.
+[sRGB](https://en.wikipedia.org/wiki/SRGB) is the standard color space used when generating thumbnails.
+An [ICC color profile](../media/colors.md#icc-profiles) for [wide-gamut displays](https://en.wikipedia.org/wiki/Gamut) can optionally be embedded.

 [Learn more ›](../media/colors.md)